MrTyme/MERN--STACK-PERSONAL-PROYECT/README.md

 Note list app, with database on mongoDB for create a notes and users.

+All proyect was create on MERN-Stack

 # ###################################################
 # Deploy

-In this moment we dont have deploy link, but on future i wanna use heroku for try make a deployApp
+In this moment we dont have deploy link, but on future i wanna use heroku for try make a deployApp.

 # ###################################################
 # Dependencies